Elimination of angular dependency in the quantum three-body problem made easy: Introduction

-While the separation of angular degrees of freedom in the basis of parity-adapted Wigner functions $\mathcal{D}^{MK}_L(\alpha,\beta,\gamma)$ was thoroughly explored in the excellent exposition by Bhatia and Temkin \cite{BHATIA1964, BHATIA1965}, an analogous elementary account in the basis of parity-adapted solid minimal bipolar harmonics is not available, with the existing body of results dispersed throughout the literature.
-The outstanding seminal study by Breit \cite{Breit1930} is limited only to states with $L=1$.
-Similarly, a thorough and essentially complete work of Pont and Shakeshaft \cite{Pont1995} is based on the limiting assumption of an infinite mass of one of the particles.
-The profound exposition of Meremianin and Briggs \cite{MEREMIANIN2003} relies heavily on the irreducible tensor approach, and since the attention of the authors is primarily on the analysis of gauge singularities in RSE for $N$ particles, the details of the derivations are kept to a minimum.
-Motivated by this situation, we present here a complete elementary derivation of RSE in the MBH basis applicable to a general Coulomb system of three quantum particles with arbitrary masses, charges, angular momentum quantum numbers $L$ and $M$, and parity $\uppi$.
-Our approach allows to express the resulting equations in a matrix operator form, providing a particularly transparent exposition of the algebraic structure of RSE in both its variational and non-variational form.
-The derivations and resulting formalism, preserving the partial angular momenta of the constituent particles, enable a clear interpretation of the results in the usual language of one-particle excitations characteristic for most of quantum chemical approaches, including a typical configuration interaction description of excited states of two-electron atomic systems.
+While the separation of angular degrees of freedom in the basis of parity-adapted Wigner functions $\mathcal{D}^{MK}_L(\alpha,\beta,\gamma)$ was thoroughly explored in the excellent exposition by \textcite{BHATIA1964, BHATIA1965}, an analogous elementary treatment using minimal bipolar harmonics is unavailable, with the existing body of results scattered across many studies.
+The seminal work of \textcite{Breit1930} is limited to states with $L=1$.
+Similarly, the thorough and essentially complete work of \textcite{Pont1995} relies on the infinite-mass approximation for one of the particles.
+The comprehensive account of \textcite{MEREMIANIN2003} relies heavily on the irreducible tensor approach, and since the attention of the authors is primarily on the analysis of gauge singularities in the RSE for $N$ particles, the details of the derivations are kept to a minimum.
+The RSE formulated by \textcite{Efros1986} [see Eq.~(26) of his work] emerges as a byproduct of the deriving matrix elements in three-body calculations; consequently, the explicit mathematical steps are largely omitted.

+Motivated by this gap in the literature, we present here a complete, self-contained construction of the RSE in the MBH basis, applicable to a general Coulomb system of three quantum particles with arbitrary masses, charges, angular momentum quantum numbers $L$ and $M$, and parity $\uppi$.
+This approach casts the resulting equations in a matrix-operator form, providing a particularly transparent exposition of the algebraic structure of the RSE.
+By preserving the partial angular momenta of the constituent particles, the formalism enables a clear interpretation of the results in the usual language of one-particle excitations typical of quantum chemical approaches, including configuration-interaction descriptions of two-electron atomic systems.